vanship82/boxwrap/README.md

 # BoxWrap

-A command line sync tool to wrap your cloud storage securely and save space.
+A command line sync tool to wrap your cloud storage securely and save space using zip archives.

 ## What is BoxWrap for?